 Who takes FYE courses?

-All students who enter the University with fewer than 30-credit hours (all first-time freshmen) must take an FYE course.
+All students who enter the University with fewer than 30-credit hours (all first-time freshmen) are encouraged to take an FYE course.

 How do FYE classes help me?

 All FYE courses provide credit toward your general education requirements and help support your transition to NEIU.
 Read more about general education requirements.